Here in Ireland – there is no statutory sick pay.

 UK Sick Pay

-In the UK , workers can get £94.25 per week Statutory Sick Pay (SSP) if they are too ill to work.
+In the UK , workers can get up to £94.25 per week Statutory Sick Pay (SSP) if they are too ill to work.
 It’s paid by employers for up to 28 weeks.
+Many employers top this up to full pay for a limited number of weeks.